Immunology Research with ALZET® Pumps

 agents may be critical to mimic the natural immune response, or to

 minimize toxicity from high dose administration.
 ALZET osmotic pumps

-have proven to be of instrumental value to scientists in the field
+have been instrumental to scientists in the field

 of immunology, enabling continuous systemic or targeted delivery of